rubiyet/exabyting_assignment_console/README.md

 To run the Next.js application from a GitHub repository, follow these steps:

 1. Clone the repository to your local machine using Git.
 Run the following command: git clone https://github.com/rubiyet/exabyting_assignment_console
-Replace `username` with the GitHub username and `repository` with the name of the repository.
 2. Navigate into the cloned directory: cd exabyting_assignment_console
 3. Install the project dependencies by running the following command: npm install
 4. Once the dependencies are installed, start the development server: npm run dev